pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 **Alternate explanation**

-ISP is closely linked to SRP: Cohesive, focused abstractoins
+ISP is closely linked to SRP: Cohesive, focused abstractions

 The approach is slightly different though. instead of making you consider the concept of responsibility itself, it makes you look at the interfaces that you're creating and consider whether they're appropriately segregated.